termud/bitcoin/README.md

 used for manual QA testing — a link to them will appear in a comment on the

-pull request posted by [termudbitcoin/](https://github.com/termudbitcoin).
-See https://github.com/TheBlueMatt/test-scripts

-for the build/test scripts.

 ### Manual Quality Assurance (QA) Testing

 Large changes should have a test plan, and should be tested by somebody other